ashiklom/pecan.book/project_overview.md

 ### Project Overview
-The Predictive Ecosystem Analyzer (PEcAn) is an integrated ecological bioinformatics toolbox (LeBauer et al, 2013) which consists of:
+The Predictive Ecosystem Analyzer (PEcAn) is an integrated ecological bioinformatics toolbox (Dietze et al. 2013, LeBauer et al. 2013) which consists of:

 1) a scientific workflow system to manage the immense amounts of publicly-available environmental data